2008 Summer Olympics closing ceremony: Men's Marathon Medal ceremony

 At this point, Samuel Wanjiru received his gold medal.
 He was very excited as he climbed to the first position.
 Three flags, including the flag of Kenya, were raised as the national anthem of Kenya was played.

 Afterwards, twelve children led twelve representatives of volunteers to walk from Gate 2 to the stage.
 Then, four children led four new members of IOC Athletes' Commission (Moon Dae-Sung of South Korea, Alexander Popov of Russia, Claudia Bokel of Germany and Yumilka Ruiz Luaces of Cuba) to walk together with four people for the ceremony from Gate 1 to the Main Stage.

-The final medalists is listed below :
+The final medalists are listed below: